justjk/cowin-checker/README.md

 ## Env setup
   For local development
-  - Setup virtual environment for this project using python3.6
+  - Setup virtual environment for this project using python3.6.
+I used [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for easy setup.
   - Install dependencies mentioned in [requirements.txt](./requirements.txt) using pip3 in the created virtualenv
     ```
     $pip3 install -r requirements.txt